TripShuti/SELFshell/README.md

 # SELFshell

-A feature-complete Hyprland desktop shell built with **Quickshell and QML**.
+A feature-complete Hyprland desktop shell built with **Quickshell**.
 Includes a custom lock screen, a built-in idle manager, dynamic wallpaper-based theming, and a fully configurable top bar — no external bar, no separate lock/idle daemons.